Yakubu Gowon

-An Anglican Christian from a minority Ngas family of Northern Nigeria, Gowon is a Nigerian nationalist, and a believer in the unity and oneness of Nigeria.
-Gowon's rise to power following the July 1966 counter-coup and cemented military rule in Nigeria.
+An Anglican Christian from a minority Ngas ethnic group of Northern Nigeria, Gowon is a Nigerian nationalist, and a believer in the unity and oneness of Nigeria.
+His rise to power followed the July 1966 counter-coup and cemented military rule in Nigeria.
 Consequently, Gowon served for the longest continuous period as head of state of Nigeria, ruling for almost nine years until his overthrow in the coup d'état of 1975 by Brigadier Murtala Mohammed.

 Early life

-Gowon is a Ngas (Angas) from Lur, a small village in the present Kanke Local Government Area of Plateau State.
-His parents, Nde Yohanna and Matwok Kurnyang left for Wusasa, Zaria as Church Missionary Society (CMS) missionaries in the early days of Gowon's life.
-His father took pride in the fact that he married the same day as the future Queen Mother Elizabeth married the future King George VI.
+Gowon is an Ngas (Angas) from Lur, a small village in the present Kanke Local Government Area of Plateau State.
+His parents, Nde Yohanna and Matwok Kurnyang, left for Wusasa, Zaria, as Church Missionary Society (CMS) missionaries in the early days of Gowon's life.
+His father took pride in the fact that he married on 26 April 1923, the same day as the wedding of Prince Albert and Lady Elizabeth Bowes-Lyon (later King George VI and Queen Elizabeth The Queen Mother).
 Gowon was the fifth of eleven children.
 He grew up in Zaria and had his early life and education there.
-At school, Gowon proved to be a very good athlete: he was the school football goalkeeper, pole vaulter, and long-distance runner.
+At school, Gowon proved to be a remarkable athlete: he was the school football goalkeeper, pole vaulter, and long-distance runner.
 He broke the school mile record in his first year.
 He was also the boxing captain.

 Early career

-Gowon joined the Nigerian Army in 1954, and received his commission as a second lieutenant on 19 October 1955, his 21st birthday.
+Gowon joined the Nigerian Army in 1954 and received his commission as a second lieutenant on 19 October 1955, his 21st birthday.
 He was trained in the prestigious Royal Military Academy Sandhurst, UK (1955–56), Staff College, Camberley, UK (1962) as well as the Joint Staff College, Latimer, 1965.
 He saw action in the Congo as part of the United Nations Peacekeeping Force, both in 1960–61 and in 1963.
-He advanced to battalion commander rank by 1966, at which time he was still a lieutenant colonel.
+He advanced to battalion commander position by 1966, at which time he was still a lieutenant colonel.

 1966 coup

 In January 1966, he became Nigeria's youngest military chief of staff at the age of 31, because a military coup d'état by a group of junior officers under Major Chukwuma Kaduna Nzeogwu led to the overthrow of Nigeria's civilian government.
 In the course of this coup, mostly northern and western leaders were killed, including Sir Abubakar Tafawa Balewa, Nigeria's Prime Minister; Sir Ahmadu Bello, Sardauna of Sokoto and Premier of the Northern Region; and Samuel Akintola, Premier of the Western Region, Lt Col Arthur Unegbe and so many more.
-The then Lieutenant Colonel Gowon returned from his course at the Joint Staff College, Latimer UK two days before the coup – a late arrival that possibly exempted him from the plotters hit list.
+The then Lieutenant Colonel Gowon returned from his course at the Joint Staff College, Latimer UK two days before the coup – a late arrival that possibly exempted him from the plotters' hit list.
 The subsequent failure by Major General Johnson Aguiyi-Ironsi (who was the head of state following the January 1966 coup-with Gowon his Chief of Staff) to meet Northern demands for the prosecution of the coup plotters further inflamed Northern anger.
 There was significant support for the coup plotters from both the Eastern Region as well as the mostly left-wing "Lagos-Ibadan" press.